aws-samples/llm-gateway/README.md

 # AWS LLM Gateway

-Project ACTIVE as of Apr 25,  2024
+Project ACTIVE as of May 15, 2024

 ## Project Overview